af/djangbone/README.rst

         url(r'^widgets/(?P<id>\d+)', WidgetView.as_view()),
     )

-If you want to run the djangbone tests, you'll need to add ``"djangobone"`` to your INSTALLED_APPS, and run ``python manage.py test djangbone``.
+If you want to run the djangbone tests, you'll need to add ``"djangbone"`` to your INSTALLED_APPS, and run ``python manage.py test djangbone``.
 The tests use ``django.contrib.auth``, so that app will also need to be in your INSTALLED_APPS for the tests to work.